 He has worked with Pro Tools since the mid 90s growing up with it when it was 4 tracks on a good day with a following wind!
 He has been recording, editing and mixing documentaries, comedy and drama for both radio and TV as well as doing the occasional music project.

-James Ivey is Deputy Editor of Pro Tools Expert and an Audio Professional..... so his car insurance tells him.
+James Ivey is Technical Editor of Pro Tools Expert and an Audio Professional..... so his car insurance tells him.

 If it makes a noise and you can record it then he is interested.
 James loves working with both new and experienced artists to produce, record and mix their work to the best it can be.